deltatree/showcase/README.md

 ## 📝 License

-MIT License - feel free to use this as a learning resource or starting point for your own ECS projects.
+MIT License - see [LICENSE](LICENSE) for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ---